adamwan-nexplore/guidebook-nxp-hk/how-we-develop/type-system.md

 - Be avoid to use `Pick` or `Omit`.
 You might tempt to use class functions that might not work
 - Prefer generics rather than type annotation
 - Prefer type inference rather than type annotation, if not `any`
-- Use narrow down the type scope by type annotation, e.g. tuple, or value collections
+- Narrow down the scope by type annotation, e.g. tuple, or value collections

 3. Discriminated Union Types

-- make use of an additonal properpty to match the struct
+- make use of an additional property to match `struct`
 - `kind` is a popular attribute name

 4. Protect compile level types by strict checking from external sourcing